 Fort Kochi can be reached in 20 minutes by ferry from Ernakulam main boat jetty.
 The route is scenic, passing Willingdon Island, Vallarpadam Container Terminal and Kochi Harbour along the way.
 Ernakulam to Fort Kochi by road is 16 km and takes about 32 minutes without traffic.

-Near Kasaragod is a jetty which is used by fishing boats in the area.
-There is a foot bridge that connects the jetty to a shed at the other end.
+Near Kasaragod is a fishing jetty.
+A foot bridge that connects the jetty to a shed at the other end.
 The place is very close to the railway line.

 We were travelling from Thirunelly to Mananthawadi.
 There was thick forests on both sides of the road.
 It was nine in the morning.
 The sun was up and the light was good.
 The car was moving slowly when we came up on the deer.